vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/03_PART_B_REFORMED_CALENDAR_OF_INDIA_for_the_five_years_1876_to_1880_Saka_1954-55_to_1958-59_A_D.md

 REFORMED CALENDAR OF INDIA FOR SAKA ERA 1880 (1958-59 A.D.)

-Dhanuḥ : Sahasya Ayanāmsa on 1st=23° 17' 3" Month of A GRAHA YANA (MARGAŚİRṣA) (30 Days ) Hemanta 2nd Month
+Dhanuḥ : Sahasya ayanāṁśa on 1st=23° 17' 3" Month of A GRAHA YANA (MARGAŚİRṣA) (30 Days ) Hemanta 2nd Month

 Tithi